 “Colorado is home to many employees with the Bureau of Land Management, Fish and Wildlife Service and the Bureau of Reclamation,” Gov. John Hickenlooper (D) told Western Wire in August.
 “Their colleagues would receive a warm welcome should Sec.
 Zinke relocate the entire team to Colorado.
 It’s an ideal location and having them closer to the resources they manage makes good sense,” said Hickenlooper.
 Denver’s Democratic Mayor Michael Hancock joined Hickenlooper in endorsing the proposed move.

-Published employee notes from a July 2017 BLM meeting that included Interior Secretary Ryan Zinke outlined possible plans to move up to three Interior agencies to the Denver, Colorado area.
-Offices mentioned included BLM, the U.S. Fish and Wildlife Service (FWS), and the Bureau of Reclamation (BOR).
+Employee notes from a BLM meeting in July 2017, which were made public, revealed discussions about potential plans to relocate up to three Interior agencies to the Denver, Colorado area.
+The offices under consideration included BLM, the U.S. Fish and Wildlife Service (FWS), and the Bureau of Reclamation (BOR).

 “Denver will probably have the headquarters for BLM, FWS, and BOR,” the memo read.
 According to the notes, agency relocation would commence no earlier than 2019.

-Nick Loris, Herbert and Joyce Morgan Fellow in Energy and Environmental Policy at the Heritage Foundation, told Western Wire earlier this week that relocating Interior offices to the West will increase accountability and allow for more state primacy on oil and gas permitting, for example.
+According to Nick Loris, the Herbert and Joyce Morgan Fellow in Energy and Environmental Policy at the Heritage Foundation, relocating Interior offices to the West would enhance accountability and grant states more authority, particularly in areas like oil and gas permitting.
+Loris shared these insights with Western Wire earlier this week.

 “I do think it makes a lot of sense,” Loris said.
 “Making the agency more responsible to the majority of its customers, which is the West, or the Gulf Coast for offshore energy, and more accountable to the people impacted by the decisions makes all the sense in the world,” Loris said.
 He noted the bipartisan support expressed in states like Colorado in both his written and delivered testimony.